-Admittedly this took me 6-7 years of using Section Access to fully understand what the keywords Section Access and Section Application did.
-Essentially, you can think of a Qlik Sense[®] (or QlikView[®]) load script to be defined in two parts.
-First your application part, which defines everything on your Qlik Sense[®] application.
+Without tips like these, it can take 6-7 years of using Section Access to fully understand what the keywords Section Access and Section Application do.
+Essentially, you can think of a Qlik Sense® (or QlikView®) load script to be defined in two parts.
+First your application part, which defines everything on your Qlik Sense® application.
 Second is your security part, which defines the security portion, meaning it isn't defining your application but the security on it.